paithoa/LexiconDigitalChallenge/README.md

 which allows the customers to see what movies are available and which movie provider streams at a lower price.

-### Technologies Used
+### Technologies and Dependencies used

-* Developed on the macOS Catalina Version 10.15.6 using Visual Studio Code
-* Postman to verify API endpoints
 * Angular 11

-### Dependencies Needed

 * Angular Flex Layout ( UI Design )
 * Angular Material ( UI Design )
+* Postman to verify API endpoint

 ### How to use